li11ianc/explaining-movie-revenue/project/project.md

     ## #   spokenlength <int>, english <chr>, horror <chr>, action <chr>,
     ## #   few_words <chr>, holiday_release <chr>, likely_sequel <chr>,
     ## #   if_major <chr>, major_productionco <chr>, tag_length <int>

+either explain this or get rid of it tbh (but we do need something to be eliminated from our linear model later on so maybe its worth it)

 ### Making a preliminary linear model